EverydayMoney/everydaymoney-wc/readme.txt

 == Installation ==

-1. Upload the `everydaymoney` folder to the `/wp-content/plugins/` directory.
+1. Upload the `everydaymoney-wc` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to WooCommerce > Settings > Payments and enable "Everydaymoney".
 4. Configure your API Public Key and API Secret.